YakuzaDoggo/E-to-Binary/README.md

 Download the executable from [here](https://github.com/YakuzaDoggo/E-to-Binary/releases) and run it.
 Simple.

 ## Usage
+Insert the binary e.
+- Having the program read an already existing text documents allows you to include spaces.
-Insert the binary e with **no** spaces.
-The program doesn't like spaces one bit.
+- Manually putting in the binary requires **no** spaces.
 Following that it's just using your big brain power to read and tap a key on your keyboard twice.

-**Alternatively**... you can have the program read a file.
-Just make a text document with the binary (again, no spaces), drop it into the SavedFiles folder and choose the read the file option.
-Just type in the file name (do **not** include '.txt') and you're good to go!

 ## Example
 - Say someone wrote to you "eEEeEeee eEEeeEeE eEEeEEee eEEeEEee eEEeEEEE"